TopologyGuides/topologyguides.github.io/_posts/2021-12-27-modeling-for-animation.md

 ![horse](assets/img/horse.png)

 Another tip for organic models is to follow the muscle structures of the deformation point you are modeling.
-If your topology roughly matches the underlying muscle structure, in most cases the animated model will push and pull vertices along the the same axis of the muscles.
+If your topology roughly matches the underlying muscle structure, in most cases the animated model will push and pull vertices along the same axis of the muscles.

 ### Move Problems To Reduce Artifacts